Treeki/CylindricalEarth/README.md

 Tools for researching the internals of Animal Crossing: New Horizons.
 More to come later...

+## Update notes

+- No BCSV changes in v1.1.2

 ## Stuff in here

 ### bcsv.py